hao3k/SC1015-Project/README.md

 - @Cheechengm - Mak Chee Cheng
 - @Vignesh-Tharun - Vignesh Tharun

-## Introduction & problem statement
+## Introduction & Problem Statement

 The rise of smartphones has revolutionized the way we communicate and interact with the world around us.
 With numerous mobile phones of different brands and specifications available, it can be challenging to determine which phone is the most suitable for a user's needs.
 Therefore, the aim of our project is to predict mobile phone user ratings based on various variables.